Why is this important?

 - increasing access to behaviour change programs in both the custodial and community settings to reduce the risk of future abusive behaviour

-- having strengthened sentencing laws so that more domestic violence offenders will be referred to Community Corrections for assessment and then supervised at a level appropriate to their risk
+- strengthening sentencing laws so that more domestic violence offenders will be referred to Community Corrections for assessment and then supervised at a level appropriate to their risk

 - strengthening police capacity to identify and target serious repeat offenders